 - During the Cold War, the Soviet Union and Eastern bloc countries adopted the commemoration after the 1917 Russian Revolution, with several of them declaring it a national holiday.

-- The commemoration included parades held in Moscow's Red Square, featured prominent Communist leaders, and highlighted Soviet military strength.
+- The commemoration of Workers Day included parades held in Moscow's Red Square, featured prominent Communist leaders and highlighted Soviet military strength.

-- May Day was first observed in India on 1st May 1923, when the Labour Kisan Party of Hindustan organised the celebrations led by Comrade Singaravelar (Singaravelu Chettiar).
+International Workers’ Day was first observed in India on May 1, 1923, when the Labour Kisan Party of Hindustan organised the celebrations led by Comrade Singaravelar (Singaravelu Chettiar).

 - Chettiar was recognised for being one of the leaders of the Madras Presidency's Self-Respect Movement and for fighting for the rights of the backward classes.

-The Labour Kisan Party of Hindustan observed International Labour Day for the first time in India on 1st May 1923, in Madras (now Chennai).
+- The Labour Kisan Party of Hindustan observed Workers Day for the first time in India on 1st May 1923, in Madras (now Chennai).
 This was also the first time India flew a crimson flag.

-Q.2) What was the theme of International Labour Day 2020?
+Q2.
+What is the theme of International Workers’ Day 2023?